Solar & Storage: A New & Challenging Landscape

 New restrictions: Solar projects are subject to new Prohibited Foreign Entity (PFE) rules.

-No changes to the energy & thermal storage phase-out schedules: Energy storage and thermal storage projects must be placed into service by January 1, 2035 to be eligible for a tax credit.
+Energy storage and thermal storage projects must begin construction by Dec 31, 2035 to be eligible for the tax credit.

 100% of credit amount is available through CY2033